Welcome to a Yeast Free Diet Explained

 Yeast is a fungus that feeds on sugar and naturally occurs within our body.
-When the yeast grows to a level in excess of what we need (or can tolerate) we need a yeast free diet (explained here) and we will most likely experience one or more of the following symptoms:
+When the yeast grows to a level in excess of what we need (or can tolerate) we need a yeast free diet (explained here).
+We will most likely experience one or more of the following symptoms:

 - gas and bloating

 - sugar cravings

 - ulcers in the mouth

 - coated tongue

 There are certain dietary restrictions which focus on getting the person affected back to optimal health and overall well being.
 Incorporating a diet containing no yeast would mean eliminating most confectionery foods: